 If you think proofreading is something you’d be interested in and would enjoy doing, start practicing with everything you read—books, websites, magazines, and signs.
 See if it’s something you really enjoy doing and if it is, find some training and jump in!
 I highly recommend Edit Republic!

-How did High-Level Proofreading Pro prepare you for starting your own editorial business?
+How did High-Level Proofreading And Copyediting Pro prepare you for starting your own editorial business?

 About Juli Burgett